-Expenses are recognized when they are incurred.
+Expenses are recognized when these are incurred.

-23.22 Leases
+25.21 Leases

 (a) The Group is the lessor

 Properties leased out under operating leases are included in "Investment properties" in the consolidated statement of financial position.
 Rental income under operating leases is recognized in profit or loss on a straight-line basis over the period of the lease.